Viktor Schwanneke: Later career

-In 1916 he was asked by director Maximilian Sladek for to be a guest performer onstage in Berlin.
+In 1916 he was asked by director Maximilian Sladek to be a guest performer onstage in Berlin.
 Here he succeeded in the Robert Forster-Larrinaga penned comedy Der Floh im Panzerhaus: Schicksals-Groteske.
 When national unrest broke out during the German Revolution of 1918–1919 and the short-lived Bavarian Soviet Republic was created, Schwanneke was the interim director of the Bavarian State Theatre and State Opera.

 In 1920 he settled permanently in Berlin and worked first as an actor and director at the 'Little Theatre' (German: Kleinen Schauspielhaus) in Charlottenburg.
 One of his greatest successes came late, shortly before his death, at Max Reinhardt's directorship in Der Schwierige, a comedy penned by Hugo von Hofmannsthal.
 One of his more noteworthy achievements was as a director of the Anton Dietzenschmidt penned play Vom Lieben Augustin in 1926 at the Volksbühne Theatre am Bülowplatz.
 The cast included actor Alexander Granach.

 In addition to his theatre work, Schwanneke was also an active member of the actor's union and he committed himself the social concerns of his colleagues.
 He was also a member and served on the Board of the Cooperative German National Stage.

 In the interwar period of the Weimar Republic he began a career in film.
 From 1922 until just before his death in 1931, he assumed a variety of character actor and supporting roles opposite such popular film actors of the era as Margarete Schön, Lya De Putti, Anny Ondra, Paul Bildt and Carl de Vogt.

 From March 1922 until his death, he was the owner of the a wine bar on Rankestraße in Berlin.
 The bar became a popular meeting place for artists and film and theatre people.
 Schwanneke died in Berlin in 1931.
 His daughter was the actress Ellen Schwanneke, possibly best recalled for her role in the 1931 film Mädchen in Uniform.